To Play the King: Plot

 The newly crowned King (Michael Kitchen) is displeased with the Conservative government led by Prime Minister Francis Urquhart (Ian Richardson) and becomes involved in politics in a way that Urquhart finds unacceptable for a constitutional monarch.
 At their first meeting, the King expresses concern about Urquhart's social policies, which he argues have led to greater problems for urban areas.
 Tensions escalate when Urquhart moves his moderate Environment Secretary to a job in Strasbourg after rejecting his proposals to regenerate inner cities.
 The King's Assistant Press Secretary, Chloe Carmichael, leaks the outcome of the meeting to the press, which rankles Urquhart.

 Fearing the King will weaken his position, Urquhart obtains "regal insurance" from Princess Charlotte, a royal family member.
-Urquhart's underling, party chairman Tim Stamper, persuades her to divulge lurid details about the Monarchy to Sir Bruce Bullerby, the editor of the Daily Clarion tabloid, on condition the information is published after her death.
+His underling, party chairman Tim Stamper, persuades her to divulge lurid details about the Monarchy to Sir Bruce Bullerby, the editor of the Daily Clarion tabloid, on the condition that the information is published after her death.
 Urquhart also begins regularly meeting with the King's ex-wife, repeatedly assuring her that he has no intention of disturbing the Monarchy, implying he would support the early accession of her teenaged son as King.

-The King and his staff produce a public service announcement implicitly denouncing how Urquhart's policies have affected Britain and covertly rally Opposition leaders to join forces against the Prime Minister.
+The King and his staff produce a public service announcement implicitly denouncing Urquhart's policies and covertly rally Opposition leaders to join forces against the Prime Minister.
 Irked by this intransigence, Urquhart calls an early election.
 His wife, Elizabeth, introduces him to a pollster named Sarah Harding and persuades him to choose her as a political advisor.
 Urquhart is impressed with Harding's intelligence and starts to favour her over Stamper, who becomes increasingly bitter over his reluctance to promote him to a senior position.
 Urquhart eventually begins an affair with Harding, which puts a strain on her marriage.
 Through all this, he continues to be haunted by his murder of Mattie Storin; unbeknownst to him, someone possesses Mattie's tape recording of her own death.
 Corder, Urquhart's bodyguard and security advisor, puts the King and other enemies under surveillance.

 After a brief abduction by some homeless thugs, Harding is told to "ask 'im about Mattie Storin".
 Despite her feelings for Urquhart, Harding begins to question his version of events about the tragedy.
 She meets John Krajewski, a former colleague of Mattie's who is now a paranoid freelance journalist.
 Corder and his staff execute Krajewski and blame it on Irish republican terrorists.
 Meanwhile, Urquhart threatens the King with Charlotte's memoirs, saying that he will be forced to publish them if the King continues publicly to oppose him.
 The King, however, refuses to be blackmailed.
 Urquhart engages in secret meetings with the King's ex-wife, who urges him not to back down.
 He also blackmails Bullerby into publishing Charlotte's memoirs in the Daily Clarion, threatening to release images of his sexual relationship with the princess.